ixdat/ixdat/NEXT_CHANGES.rst

   This solves `Issue #56 <https://github.com/ixdat/ixdat/issues/56>`_

-- Othe exporters were also sometimes prone to having extra ``aliases`` leading to circular lookups in the measurement when they were loaded.
+- Other exporters were also sometimes prone to having extra ``aliases`` leading to circular lookups in the measurement when they were loaded.
 This has been fixed (as of 0.2.1)

 - ``RE_vs_RHE=0`` counts as calibrated potential!